25 Red Fruits You Should Eat (With Pictures!)

 2. Cranberries

 These small scarlet or orange-red berries are close relatives of blueberries.
-Too naturally sour to snack on, they’re popular as a juice.
-However, when dried, they have a tart/sweet tang, which adds a tasty burst of flavor in granola and trail mix.
+Naturally too sour to snack on, theyโre commonly used in juices and sauces.
+However, when dried, they have a tart/sweet tang, which adds a tasty burst of flavor in granola, trail mix and energy bites.

 Cranberries boast several helpful vitamins and minerals.
 These include manganese, copper, and vitamins C, E, and K. Their juice has been proven effective against urinary tract infections (UTIs).